-Our previous empirical results confirm an important prediction of the information story: when only one side hires an agent, they are more likely to win.
+Our previous empirical results confirm an important prediction of the information story: when only one side hires an agent, it is more likely to win.
 There is also good empirical evidence that this informational advantage cancels out when both sides hire agents.
-Overall, the raw employer win rate when neither side hires an agent is not statistically different from the win rate when both sides hire agents (see Table 1).
-The probit estimates in Table 4 confirm this pattern by revealing large, but offsetting, changes in the probability of an employer victory as a result of agent use.
+Overall, the raw employer win rate when neither side hires an agent is not statistically different from the win rate when both sides hire agents (see table 1).
+The probit estimates in table 4 confirm this pattern by revealing large but offsetting changes in the probability of an employer victory as a result of agent use.
 This is true regardless of the set of covariates included, including whether the average of the final offers is a control variable.
 We take this as reduced-form evidence of prisoner's dilemma incentives.
-Finally, the model it is broadly consistent with the basic pattern that the final offers are closer together in the later years when agents are more widely used.
+Finally, the model is broadly consistent with the basic pattern that the final offers are closer together in the later years when agents are more widely used.

-5.3 Risk Aversion and Non-Wage Considerations
+C. Risk Aversion and NonWage Considerations

-The advocacy and informational models in Sections 3 and 5.2 assumed CARA utility functions.
-In both models, the results on equilibrium win rates and expected payoffs as a function of agent use were approximate, and relied on the fact that $e^x \approx 1 + x$ for small values of x.
+The advocacy and informational models in sections III and VB assumed CARA utility functions.
+In both models, the results on equilibrium win rates and expected payoffs as a function of agent use were approximate and relied on the fact that $e^x \approx 1 + x$ for small values of x.
 If both parties are risk neutral, no approximations are necessary, and the results are exact.
-An important question is how accurate such approximations are for reasonable values of the risk aversion parameters.
+An important question is how accurate such approximations are for reasonable values of the risk-aversion parameters.

-Without the approximation, it can be seen from the Nash Equilibrium condition that the more risk averse party will win more than 50% of the time, consistent with Farber and Katz (1979) and Farber (1980).
+Without the approximation, it can be seen from the Nash equilibrium condition that the more risk-averse party will win more than 50% of the time, consistent with Farber and Katz (1979) and Farber (1980).
 However, the approximation of a 50% win rate is reasonably accurate in the current application.
-To see this, note the expressions γ{ew} and γ{uw} are the coefficients of absolute risk aversion for the employer and union multiplied by the old wage, or in other words, the coefficients of relative risk aversion.
+To see this, note that the expressions $\gamma_e w$ and $\gamma_u w$ are the coefficients of absolute risk aversion for the employer and union multiplied by the old wage, or, in other words, the coefficients of relative risk aversion.
 A value of 1 or 2 is often used as a value for relative risk aversion in a variety of settings.
-The difference in the final offers ranges from .004 at the 10th percentile to .032 at the 90th percentile in our dataset, with a median difference of .012.
-Hence, $\gamma{ew}(w_u-w_e)$ and $\gamma_uw(w_u-w_e)$ will be small numbers and the approximation $e^x \approx 1 + x$ will be fairly accurate.
-For example, suppose employers are close to risk neutral with γ{ew} =.001, unions are risk averse with $\gamma_u w=2$, and $w_u-w_e=.032$.
-In this example, the approximation $P\approx.5$ is very close to the true value of P=.492.
-The intuition for why risk aversion is a second order issue is that the parties are arguing over wage increases which are small relative to the base wage.
+The difference in the final offers ranges from .004 at the 10th percentile to .032 at the 90th percentile in our data set, with a median difference of .012.
+Hence, $\gamma_e w(w_u - w_e)$ and $\gamma_u w(w_u - w_e)$ will be small numbers and the approximation $e^x \approx 1 + x$ will be fairly accurate.
+For example, suppose employers are close to risk neutral with $\gamma_e w = .001$, unions are risk averse with $\gamma_u w = 2$, and $w_u - w_e = .032$.
+In this example, the approximation $P \approx .5$ is very close to the true value of P = .492.
+The intuition for why risk aversion is a second-order issue is that the parties are arguing over wage increases that are small relative to the base wage.